duclingg/Projects/README.md

-Check out some of my work!
+Check out some of my public-facing work!
 [Projects](Projects.md)